 “A lot of the work is simply getting people to understand that it’s not just sugars that have an impact on blood glucose, but ALL foods containing carbohydrates”, says Dr Brukner.

-Both doctors agree that a critical step is motivating people to cut out sugar and carbohydrates and offering support.
+Both doctors agree that a critical step is motivating people to cut sugar and carbohydrates and offering support.

 Dr Brukner adds, “in the Defeat Diabetes Program, we help people understand the impact of carbohydrates by offering video lessons and masterclasses delivered via an app-based program.”